Brain cancer misdiagnosis claims

 The first is breach of duty.
 We have to show that the care you, or your loved one, received fell below what a reasonably competent GP, A&E doctor, neurologist or radiologist would have provided.
 Repeated GP attendances for the same worsening symptom without a referral or examination of cranial nerves, a first seizure managed without imaging, a focal weakness attributed to anxiety, a scan that was reported but the abnormality missed, all sit on the recognised list of breaches.

 The second is causation, and in brain tumour cases this is rarely simple.
 Even with prompt treatment, some tumours, particularly high-grade gliomas, carry a poor prognosis.
-We instruct independent neurosurgeons and neuro-oncologists to give us an honest answer to the question that decides the case: at the appointment that was mishandled, what stage was the tumour, what treatment would have been possible, and what difference would it have made to survival, function or quality of life?
+We instruct independent neurosurgeons and neuro-oncologists to give us an honest answer to the question that decides the case: at the point the diagnosis was missed, what stage was the tumour, what treatment would have been possible, and what difference would it have made to survival, function or quality of life?
 A delay that turns an operable lower-grade glioma into an inoperable mass, or that loses the window for radical resection followed by chemoradiotherapy, is the kind of delay that founds a claim.

 The treatment plan for a brain tumour depends on where it sits, how large it is, what grade the cells turn out to be, and how well a patient can tolerate intervention.
 Delay affects every one of those variables.

-Caught earlier, lower-grade gliomas, meningiomas and many metastatic deposits can be approached with neurosurgical resection, sometimes followed by focused radiotherapy.
-The cognitive cost of surgery is real but limited, and many patients return to work and to family life.
+Caught earlier, lower-grade gliomas, meningiomas and many metastatic deposits can be approached with neurosurgical resection, sometimes followed by focused radiotherapy, and many patients return to work and to family life.

-For some patients and their families, late diagnosis is the difference between living with a tumour and dying from one.
+Where a late diagnosis has significantly affected prognosis, we also act for families in fatal medical negligence claims.
 We act for bereaved partners, parents and children in fatal medical negligence claims where the person they loved would still be here had NICE referral pathways been followed.

 Brain cancer compensation and what drives the figure